mas-4/minimalpairs/README.md

-found [this excellent linguistics Stack Exchange answer][3] which lead me to [this blog post][4] where a brilliant man describes developing [this incredible list][5] of every minimal pair in the French language. ([He also did it for American English, Dutch, and Spanish if anyone is interested.][5]).
+found [this excellent linguistics Stack Exchange answer][3] which lead me to [this blog post][4] where a brilliant man describes developing [this incredible list][5] of every minimal pair in the French language. ([He also did it for American English, Dutch, and Spanish if anyone is interested.][5])

-The problem with this, of course, is that (a) his list does not have audio like I want it, and it's not even a machine readable format (it's html).
+The problem with this, of course, is that his list does not have audio like I want it, and it's not even a machine readable format (it's html).
 Tant pis.
 Instead of emailing him for it (which would be obnoxious), I figured I'd just break out BeautifulSoup4 and parse it myself into 4 fields: